 I imagined the leper with the loud voice "leaping and praising God" like the lame man healed at the Beautiful Gate (Acts 3:1-10).
 What happened to the other nine?
 Perhaps they showed themselves to the priest as Jesus directed them.
 But then what?
 What would I have done?
 Probably run home to restore my past, or reclaim my future.
 But the loud foreigner?
 HE embraces the present with gratitude and gets to hear Jesus say, "Your faith has made you well!"

 R. S. Thomas writes, Life is not hurrying on to a receding future,/Nor hankering after an imagined past. /It is turning aside like Moses/ To the miracle of a lit bush...(see below, Miscellany).
 Gratitude urges you to look twice at the same thing, and that second look penetrates to eternity.

-The practice of gratitude gradually opens every moment to eternity (meditation one) with integrity essential to that practice (meditation two).
-Gratitude effects those around us for the better (meditation three).
+The practice of gratitude gradually opens every moment to eternity (Meditation One).
+Integrity is essential to that practice (Meditation Two).
+Gratitude effects those around us for the better (Meditation Three).